 What if I miss a scheduled coaching session?
 Will that affect my certification?

+It’s OK to miss a coaching session as long as you watch the recorded version before the next coaching session.
 You will still receive your certification as long as you complete the modules, pass the exam, and complete your project.

 I'm new to Lean Six Sigma.
 Should I take a beginners course?